floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Although systematic mapping studies related to microservices exist @systematic_mapping_study_1 @systematic_mapping_study_2, we are not aware of any systematic literature review specifically focusing on automated modularization of monolith codebases.
 Therefore, we believe that there is a need for a systematic literature review to identify and categorize existing literature regarding automated modularization of monolith codebases.

-As a search strategy, the following databases will be queried:
+As a search strategy, the following platforms will be queried:
 + IEEE Xplore
 + ACM Digital Library
 + arXiv
 + Google scholar

-The search query will be formulated using a combination of the keywords "microservice", "monolith", "identification", "decomposition", "modularization", "automated", "tool", and "technique".
+Based on a list of relevant topics, we will use a combination of related keywords to formulate the search query.
-Depending on the database, the search query will be adapted to the specific search syntax of the database.
+Depending on the platform, the search query will be adapted to the specific search syntax of the platform.
+The topics relevant for the search query are:

+- _Architecture_: the architectural styles being discussed in the publications.
+  #linebreak()
+  Keywords: microservice, monolith, modular monolith
+- _Modularization_: the process of identifying and decomposing modules in a monolith architecture.
+  #linebreak()
+  Keywords: service identification, decomposition, modularization
+- _Technology_: the technologies, algorithms, or methods for modularization.
+  #linebreak()
+  Keywords: automated tool, machine learning, static analysis, dynamic analysis, hybrid analysis

-Based the inclusion/exclusion criteria in @slr_criteria, the results will be filtered, and the most relevant studies will be selected for inclusion in the systematic literature review.
+Based the inclusion/exclusion criteria in @slr_criteria, the results will be filtered, and the relevant studies will be selected for inclusion in the systematic literature review.

 #figure(
   table(